-Conflicts often arise between caregivers and the families.
+Conflicts can arise between caregivers and the families.
 Having someone new in the home creates a strain on everyone.
 A period of adjustment is normal and it can take a few weeks to a few months to adjust.
-The following is a list of common problems that can arise, in order to help you prepare for a variety of situations that may occur.
+Here are some common problems that may arise when families and caregivers go through the adjustment process.

 - Incompatibility: The provider and the family do not share the same values or life styles. - Inappropriate Behavior: The provider exhibits behavior that is not acceptable to the family.
-Examples may include: Spends long hours on the phone, watches television all day, etc. - Jealousy: The parent(s) have trouble sharing the child(ren)'s affection with another person. - Caregiver Needs Not Met: Caregiver is taken advantage of, parents are often late, withhold pay, cancel the provider, increase hours, not communicate with the caregiver about changes, etc. - Loss of Privacy: Parent(s) have difficulty having another person in their home. - Confusion of Roles: The provider takes parental power or the parent(s) undermines the caregiver's authority.
+Examples may include: Spends long hours on the phone, watches television all day, etc. - Jealousy: The family may have trouble sharing the child(ren)'s affection with another person. - Caregiver Needs Not Met: Caregiver is taken advantage of, parents are often late, withhold pay, cancel the provider, increase hours, do not communicate with the caregiver about changes, etc. - Loss of Privacy: Parent(s) have difficulty having another person in their home. - Confusion of Roles: The provider takes parental power or the parent(s) undermines the caregiver's authority. - Wrong Child Care Option: Parents hire a nanny when what they really want is a housekeeper.

-- Wrong Child Care Option: Parents hire a nanny when what they really want is a housekeeper. - Scheduling Conflicts: Parent(s) demand more time of the provider than they are willing or able to work or parents do not give the caregiver the number of hours that they are expecting.
+Scheduling Conflicts: Parent(s) demand more time of the provider than they are willing or able to work or parents do not give the caregiver the number of hours that they are expecting.
 The caregiver is not available for the agreed upon schedule.